 To support delivery of Strategy 2024 and Business Plan 2022, the organisational design has been reviewed and altered to align with KPIs.
-New roles and functions have been added across departments in 2021 and will continue to be recruited for into 2022.
-These include a curriculum function with responsibility for the Level 8 qualification programme; a new assessment analyst to support delivery of a gold standard e-assessment function; and a dedicated admissions function to meet student recruitment targets.
+New roles and functions have been added across departments in 2022 and will continue to be recruited for into 2023.

-Employee wellbeing was a key focus in 2021 with a new wellbeing programme introduced, managed by a group of staff volunteers.
+Employee wellbeing was a key focus in 2022 with a new wellbeing programme introduced, managed by a group of staff volunteers.
 Alongside a series of talks focussed on areas such as resilience and work practice tips, other initiatives included chair yoga, a walking group 'step challenge', book club, and a virtual escape room event.
+The small steps in live re-engagement with staff was evident during the year when some staff met each other for the first time having been Onboarded during the months of Covid restrictions.